 Sports and Activities

-LENA was designed with active women in mind.
+LENA was designed with active user in mind.
 While wearing your LENA Cup, you can dance, swim, run, practice yoga and engage in any other activities you would normally do.
 Your cup will create a secure suction seal providing a leak free experience so you have the freedom to live your life participating in all of your favorite activities without worrying about your period.

 Yoga and Inversions

-LENA was designed with active women in mind.
-While wearing your LENA Cup, you can dance, swim, run, do yoga, and engage in any other activities you would normally do.
-However, some women do prefer not to invert their bodies while they are menstruating.
+Some people do prefer not to invert their bodies while they are menstruating.
 Ultimately, it comes down to a personal choice.
 The Yoga Journal published an informative article on the subject that you may find useful: Menstruation+Inversions

 LENA is safe to use overnight.
 You can wear your LENA for up to 12 consecutive hours including overnight.
 Over time, you will learn what the best emptying schedule is for you.
 Never let your cup overflow while wearing it.